acgessler/cpp.js/Readme.md

    // function used to print critical errors, the default
    // implementation invokes console.log and throws.
    error_func : null,

+   // function to be invoked to fetch include files.
+   // See the section "Handling include files" below. include_func : null,
 }

 // Create an instance of the library. `settings` is optional.